 |Maximum Flow Rate:||6 Gallons Per Minute (23 LPM)|

 |Recommended Operating Temp.
 Range:||40-100F (4.4 to 37C)|

 |Recommended pH level:||7.0 to 8.5 for iron and hydrogen sulfide reduction|

 Not recommended where pH level is less than 7.0 without prior pH correction

 |Maximum Recommended "Iron Equivalent":||3 ppm (mg/l) - see above|

 NOTE: Some water supplies contain tannins with the iron, if you have only tannins without iron in your water supply, please let us know so we can include a different media filter type.

 Tannins are astringent, bitter-tasting plant polyphenols that bind and precipitate proteins.
 The term tannin usually refers to the source of tannins used in tanning animal hides into leather.
-However, in this case we are referring to the brown discoloration in water, often caused by decaying organic matter.
+However, in this case, we are referring to the brown discoloration in the water, often caused by decaying organic matter.
 Tannins in well waters form from humic acid, a complex mixture of many different acids containing carboxyl and phenolate groups produced by biodegradation of dead organic matter.
-Tannins can also be found in peat, coal, many upland streams and ocean water.
+Tannins can also be found in peat, coal, many upland streams, and ocean water.

 Tannins can be removed by self-cleaning automatic tannin filters.
 These filters remove tannins by using anion ion-exchange media.
 These units regenerate using rock salt (sodium chloride) in much the same way water softeners function.
 Frequently, we'll see shallow-dug wells (less than 50ft deep) that fill with run-off water, develop high levels of tannins during heavy rainy periods.
 Ideally sealing off the well from surface run-off would solve the problem, but a tannin filter is often an excellent, relatively low-cost alternative.